alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <br>

 Of course, this is just one example with specifics parameters.
 We obviously have a lot of room for parameter tuning here.
-However, in order to obtain the similar pattern of a high degree node connecting to a lot of other nodes which, in turn, have just one connection, either $m_1$ or $m_2$ have to be set equals to 1.
+However, in order to obtain the similar pattern of a high degree node connecting to many other nodes that themselves have just one connection, either $m_1$ or $m_2$ must be set equal to 1.
 The other parameters ($m_2$ and $p$) were chosen arbitrarily.

 <br>